 - A calm, friendly temperament—because you’ll be spending a lot of time with her.

 Popular breeds like Nubians, Alpines, and Saanens are dependable choices for dairy.
 Nubians, especially, have that rich, high-butterfat milk that makes the best cheese and soap.
+In fact, they’re among the best goat breeds for milk production, particularly if you plan to make yogurt or cheese at home.

 Goat Farming Equipment: What You Actually Need